Dextromethorphan and Quinidine

 - A type of abnormal heartbeat (prolonged QT interval) can happen with dextromethorphan and quinidine.
 Call your doctor right away if you have a fast heartbeat, a heartbeat that does not feel normal, or if you pass out.

-- A very bad and sometimes deadly health problem called serotonin syndrome may happen if you take dextromethorphan and quinidine with drugs for depression, migraines, or certain other drugs.
-Call your doctor right away if you have agitation; change in balance; confusion; hallucinations; fever; fast or abnormal heartbeat; flushing; muscle twitching or stiffness; seizures; shivering or shaking; sweating a lot; very bad diarrhea, upset stomach, or throwing up; or very bad headache.
+- A severe and sometimes deadly problem called serotonin syndrome may happen if you take dextromethorphan and quinidine with certain other drugs.
+Call your doctor right away if you have agitation; change in balance; confusion; hallucinations; fever; fast or abnormal heartbeat; flushing; muscle twitching or stiffness; seizures; shivering or shaking; sweating a lot; severe diarrhea, upset stomach, or throwing up; or severe headache.

 What are some other side effects of Dextromethorphan and Quinidine?

 All drugs may cause side effects.
 However, many people have no side effects or only have minor side effects.
 Call your doctor or get medical help if any of these side effects or any other side effects bother you or do not go away:

 - Throwing up.